6.01 No horse shall be permitted to enter or start unless:

 6.10.02 For all races, the racing secretary or designated personnel are the only persons authorized to received entries and scratches.

-6.10.03 Notwithstanding Rule 6.10.01 entries may be submitted by telephone, or facsimile, and the Association may insist on confirmation in writing and postmarked and may refuse an entry if the confirmation is not forthcoming.
+6.10.03 Notwithstanding Rule 6.10.01 entries may be submitted by telephone, facsimile, electronically or other method approved by the Registrar and the Association may insist on confirmation in writing and postmarked and may refuse an entry if the confirmation is not forthcoming.

-6.10.04 Entries shall be made in the name of the owner listed on the foal certificate.
+6.10.04 Entries shall be made in the name of the owner listed on the foal certificate or digital certificate registered with the Jockey Club.
 In the case of a leased horse, entries shall be made in the name of the lessee when a copy of the lease is attached to the foal certificate.

 6.11.01.1 A horse shall not be eligible to be entered to, or start in any race, if owned or controlled in whole or in part, by a suspended, disqualified, unlicensed or ineligible person.